stefaleon/RN-AwesomePlaces/README.md

 &nbsp;
 ## Listening to Touch Events

 * Wrap the *places* items inside *TouchableXXXX* wrapper components in order to react to touch events.

+&nbsp;
+## Reacting to Press Events

+* Pass the clicked item's index from the *PlaceList* to the *placeDeletedHandler* in the App container using the *onItemDeleted* property.